alouis35/db_design_final_project/README.md

   1) date of birth cannot be updated through the webpage.
   2) new symptoms cannot be created in the webpage
   3) existing conditions cannot be altered

+Code renders using the index.html file under webpage/react (below the users folder).